Premier media sponsor:

-Two awards will be presented in 2017; one for a career fire chief and one for a volunteer fire chief.
+Two awards will be presented at FRI 2023; one for a career fire chief and one for a volunteer fire chief.

 - A volunteer fire chief is defined as one who earns his or her principal livelihood by some means other than serving as a fire chief, even if the position of chief carries some compensation.